tatsuyamoriguchi/portfolio/mobileAppQA.md

 Tatsuya "Brian" Moriguchi

 ## Test Plan and High Level Procedures
-### <a href="https://testlio.com/blog/step-step-mobile-application-testing-process/">Your step-by-step mobile application testing process</a>
+### <a href="https://testlio.com/blog/step-step-mobile-application-testing-process/">Your step-by-step mobile application testing process</a> July 26, 2022
 ### Agile Testing and Continuous Integration

 With an average sprint lasting 10 days, this means mobile app testing and preparation occurs throughout the entire development lifecycle.
 QA teams usually need to write test cases, while Dev teams are developing so that testing can happen in a short window at the end of the sprint.